tomasz-m/FilterSpinner/README.md

 Custom android view to replace standard spinner.

 It gives you filtering options for any adapter and data source you use.
+There is also default state with nothing selected.

 ![Alt text](/img/spinner1.png?raw=true)